imfile: Text File Input Module¶

 |Author:||Rainer Gerhards <firstname.lastname@example.org>|

-This modul provides the ability to convert any standard text file into a syslog message.
+This module provides the ability to convert any standard text file into a syslog message.
 A standard text file is a file consisting of printable characters with lines being delimited by LF.

 The file is read line-by-line and any line read is passed to rsyslog’s rule engine.
 The rule engine applies filter conditions and selects which actions needs to be carried out.
 Empty lines are not processed, as they would result in empty syslog records.
 They are simply ignored.

 As new lines are written they are taken from the file and processed.
 Depending on the selected mode, this happens via inotify or based on a polling interval.
-Especially in polling mode, reading the file is not immediately.
+Especially in polling mode, file reading doesn’t happen immediately.
 But there are also slight delays (due to process scheduling and internal processing) in inotify mode.

 When rsyslogd is stopped while monitoring a text file, it records the last processed location and continues to work from there upon restart.
 So no data is lost during a restart (except, as noted above, if the file is rotated just in this very moment).

 This specifies if imfile is shall run in inotify (“inotify”) or polling (“polling”) mode.
 Traditionally, imfile used polling mode, which is much more resource-intense (and slower) than inotify mode.
 It is suggested that users turn on “polling” mode only if they experience strange problems in inotify mode.
-In theory, there never should be a reason to enable “polling” mode and later versions will most probably remove that mode.
+In theory, there should never be a reason to enable “polling” mode and later versions will most probably remove it.